Chart Color Schemes

 Age

 The median age in Adamstown Heights is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
 Compared to Rest of NSW, Adamstown Heights has a higher proportion of residents aged 35-44 (15.2%) but fewer residents aged 65-74 (8.3%).
-According to the 2021 Census, the population aged 25 to 34 grew from 10.8% to 12.2%, while the proportion of those aged 75 to 84 declined from 7.2% to 6.3%.
+According to the 2021 Census, the population aged 25 to 34 grew from 10.8% to 12.2%, while the population aged 75 to 84 declined from 7.2% to 6.3%.
 By 2041, demographic projections indicate significant shifts in Adamstown Heights's age structure.
-The 25 to 34 age group is expected to grow by 30%, increasing from 699 to 912 people.
-Conversely, the 75 to 84 and 15 to 24 age groups are projected to experience population declines.
+The 25 to 34 age group is expected to grow by 29% (an increase of 207 people), reaching a total of 913 from the current figure of 705.
+Conversely, the population aged 75 to 84 and 15 to 24 is projected to decline.